yiiext/image-component/readme.md

 Installation and configuration
 ------------------------------

-Copy behavior to `extensions/image` directory located inside your application and add it to the application configuration the following way:
+Copy component to `extensions/image` directory located inside your application and add it to the application configuration the following way:

 ```php